wp-plugins/portfolio-slideshow/readme.txt

 To use the plugin, upload your photos to your post or page using the "Upload and Manage Images" button in the Portfolio Slideshow metabox.
 Use the [portfolio_slideshow] shortcode to display the slideshow in your page or post (see screenshots for an example).

+Since WordPress 3.5, the media uploader looks slightly different than it used to, but everything works the same as it always has.
+[Here's a video](http://www.youtube.com/watch?v=K1mNLv4GfgU) of how to upload images in WordPress 3.5.

 By default, the slideshow will use the medium version of the image that WordPress generates when you upload an image.
 You can change this default in the Settings panel or on a per-slideshow basis.
 The image sizes available are  "thumbnail", "medium", "large", and "full".

 **The shortcode supports the following attributes:**